Peter Griffin: Ancestry

 Before Peter was born, his mother Thelma went to Mexico City to have an abortion but gave birth during the procedure, and smuggled him home to Providence, Rhode Island, where he spent his childhood.
 Peter was raised by Francis and Thelma Griffin in the Roman Catholic faith.
 In "Peter's Two Dads", he discovers that his biological father is an Irishman named Mickey McFinnigan.
 Peter visits Mickey, who initially rejects him.
 Mickey later accepts him as his son after beating him in the "game of drink" (the game of drink referring to matching shots until one passes out).
 Mickey is based on the friends of MacFarlane's father.
-MacFarlane said: "When I was growing up, my father had lots of friends: big, vocal, opinionated New England, Irish Catholics.
+MacFarlane said: "When I was growing up, my father had lots of friends: big, vocal, opinionated New England Irish Catholics.
 They were all bursting at the seams with personality, and Family Guy came out of a lot of those archetypes that I spent years observing."

+Prior to the discovery of his true biological father, it was implied that Griffin had a black ancestor named Nate Griffin, who he discovered was a slave who was owned by his wife Lois' ancestors.